-The official Troy University Letter of Recommendation that addresses the individual's potential for success in the selected graduate program as well as his/her written and oral communication skills must be completed and submitted electronically to the location that the Application for Admissions was submitted.
-The official letter of recommendation form may be found at http://troy.troy.edu/graduatestudies/grsform.html
+The official Troy University Letter of Recommendation that addresses the individual's potential for success in the selected graduate program as well as his/her written and oral communication skills must be completed and submitted electronically to the location that the Application for Admission was submitted.
+The official Letter of Recommendation form may be found at http://it.troy.edu/grad/index.htm.